Testing Stability Properties in Graphical Hedonic Games

 Now, the existence of a stable outcome in a game is modelled as a graph property as follows.

-\begin{definition}[stability existence property] The set of stable graphs with respect to some stability concept (e.g., Nash stability) is the set of all graphs $G$ that admit a stable coalition structure. \end{definition}
+\begin{definition}[stability existence property] The set of stable graphs with respect to some stability concept (e.g., Nash stability) is the set of all graphs that admit a stable coalition structure. \end{definition}

 For some stability concepts, the existence of a stable outcome is guaranteed.
 Nevertheless, the question of whether a given partition~$\Gamma$ satisfies the stability property can still be hard to decide.
-The worst case time that is needed to verify stability of $\Gamma$ for all stability concepts mentioned above is at least linear in the number of players.
+For all stability concepts mentioned above, the worst case time that is needed to verify stability of $\Gamma$ is at least linear in the number of players.
 We can, however, tackle the following problem in sublinear time: Given a graph~$G$ and a partition of vertices~$\Gamma$, is $\Gamma$ a stable outcome for the game represented by~$G$, or is $G$ $\epsilon$-far from being a stable instance for $\Gamma$?

 \begin{definition}[$\Gamma$-stability verification property] Let~$n \in \mathbb{N}$, and let~$\Gamma$ be a partition of~$[n]$.
-The set of~$\Gamma$-stable graphs with respect to some stability concept (e.g., Nash stability) is the set of $n$-vertex graphs~$G$ such that~$\Gamma$ is a stable coalition structure of~$G$. \end{definition}
+The set of~$\Gamma$-stable graphs with respect to some stability concept (e.g., Nash stability) is the set of $n$-vertex graphs $G$ such that~$\Gamma$ is stable for~$G$. \end{definition}

-Note that, unlike the existence of a stable coalition structure, a stability property is not closed under isomorphism as long as $\Gamma$ is not permuted additionally.
-Therefore, extending the basic model of graph property testing to reflect the semantics of hedonic games is the foundation of our main contribution.
-Access to $\Gamma$ is provided by a set oracle that supports two queries.
-A find query returns, given a vertex $v$, the key of the set that contains $v$.
-A member query returns, given a key~$k$ and an index $i$, the $i$-th element of the set represented by $k$, or $\star$ if no such element exists.
+Note that, unlike the existence of a stable coalition structure, a stability property is not closed under isomorphism as long as $\Gamma$ is not permuted accordingly.
+Therefore, extending the basic model of graph property testing to reflect the semantics of hedonic games is the foundation of our main contribution, \revc{and it is the main difference between our model and the vanilla model of graph property testing}.

-One beneficial feature of bounded degree graphs is the bounded size of neighbourhoods, i.e., the number of graphs that have constant distance to a given vertex.
-In hedonic games, this is mirrored by the maximum coalition size, and therefore, we take the coalition size as a parameter into our analysis.
+\begin{definition}[\revb{query access to $\Gamma$}] Access to $\Gamma$ is provided by a set oracle that supports two queries.
+A \revb{\emph{find query}} returns, given a vertex $v$, the key of the set that contains $v$.
+A \revb{\emph{member query}} returns, given a key~$k$ and an index $i$, the $i$-th element of the set represented by $k$, or $\mathrm{null}$ if no such element exists. \end{definition}